-CellCage™ Technology Brings Wells to Cells
+CellCage Technology Brings Wells to Cells

 Time and Context Matter in Cell Biology

-In biology, what you see depends on when and how you look.
-Function emergeover time, through dynamic interactions.A single cell can run multiple functional programs at once.
-RNA profiles hint at pathways, but post-transcriptional control and context determine whether they become action.
-Even under the same stimulus, responses vary in timing, type, and duration, often unfolding over hours to days.
+In biology, what you see depends entirely on when and how you look, as cellular functions emerge over time through dynamic interactions.
+A single cell can run multiple functional programs simultaneously, while RNA profiles may hint at potential pathways, but post-transcriptional control and cellular context ultimately determine whether they translate into action.
+Even under identical stimuli, cellular responses vary dramatically in timing, type, and duration, with complex programs often unfolding over hours to days.

 Why current workflows miss the full picture

-• Transient changes disappear: Without longitudinal, single-cell or single-ensemble data, early-, late-, or non-responders are averaged together and obscured.
+- Transient changes disappear: Without longitudinal, single-cell or single-ensemble data, early-, late-, or non-responders are averaged together and obscured.

-• Biology is distorted: Stripping cells from neighbors or forcing adherent cells into suspension can alter behavior and reduce viability.
+- Biology is distorted: Stripping cells from neighbors or forcing adherent cells into suspension can alter behavior and reduce viability.

-Cellanome CellCage™ Technology
+Cellanome CellCage Technology

 CellCage™ technology keeps biology intact

-Follow the same cells or ensembles over time, capture movement, interactions, and functional changes - what we call cellular choreography - and link these observations directly to transcriptomic profiles and sgRNA expression from the same cells.
+Follow the same cells or ensembles over time, capture movement, interactions, and functional changes, what we call cellular choreography, and link these observations directly to transcriptomic profiles and sgRNA expression from the same cells.

 Understand the core workflow

-Cellanome’s Core Innovations
+Cellanome Core Innovations

-Cellanome’s platform brings together a set of proprietary innovations to reveal cellular behavior, interactions, and molecular programs in ways that static snapshots and fragmented approaches cannot.
+The Cellanome Platform brings together a set of proprietary innovations to reveal cellular behavior, interactions, and molecular programs in ways that static snapshots and fragmented approaches cannot.

 Programmable Enclosures